jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 My team brings my proposal for review.
 A clerk slides a stack of forms across the desk.
 "Fill these out to request the computers.
 Three copies.
 One for Resources, one for Labor, one for us."

 My aides complete the forms.
-Return weeks later, "OGAS will make this paperwork faster." they say.
+Return weeks later, "OGAS will make this paperwork faster," they say.

 The forms are stamped, logged, shelved beside a thousand others.